Google’s search bar solves 5.6 billion searches per day.

 That’s why Google developed the Design Sprint Kit that combines Agile, Lean and Design Thinking practices to accelerate their rate of innovation.

-Design Sprints are used at world’s leading companies such as Google, Uber, Medium, Slack, Facebook, The New York Times, Twitter, Dropbox, and Airbnb.
+Design Sprints are used at world’s leading companies such as Google, Uber, Medium, Slack, Facebook, The New York Times, Twitter, Dropbox.

 Follow the QE Unit for more Quality Engineering from the community.